Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 Imagine that you are a system level **Bioengineer** designing genetic inverters and ring oscillators.

-**Q.3.a.** Draw a box diagram of a genetic inverter at the *device level*.
+**Q.3.a.** Draw a box diagram of a genetic inverter at the *parts & device levels*.
 Describe the behavior of the genetic inverter.
 (2-3 sentences and use diagrams and drawings if helpful).

 **Q.3.b.** Imagine that you are building a 3-inverter genetic ring oscillator at the *systems level*.
 Describe the role of *Common Signal Carriers* in constructing such a system (2-3 sentences and use diagrams and drawings if helpful).